michaelhesch/michaelhesch/README.md

 ### My name is Michael and I'm an aspiring full-stack software developer.
 My projects and other interesting things I've been working on can be found in my pinned repos below.

-- 💼 About me: My professional background is in finacial services and I wrote my first "Hello, World" in January 2020!
+- 💼 About me: My professional background is in a global finacial services organization and I wrote my first "Hello, World" in January 2020!
-- ⚡ My portfolio page with more information on my work [can be found here.](#)
 - ⛏️ I’m currently working on my third [Code Institute](https://codeinstitute.net/full-stack-software-development-diploma/) milestone project.
 - 🌱 I’m currently learning Python, Flask and MongoDB!
 Next up: the Django framework and Amazon AWS.
 - 📫 How to reach me: please [reach out on LinkedIn.](https://www.linkedin.com/in/michaelhesch/) I would love to connect!